Last update: 01.07.2019

 We might bash Private Internet Access for not offering a free trial, but with prices so low we don’t blame them for skipping it.
 Instead, you get a 7-day money-back guarantee.
 Fair enough, PIA.

 The bottom line of our Private Internet Access review

 We’re at the end of our Private Internet Access review – what have we learned?

 Here’s the deal.
 PIA has a target audience.
 It will serve this audience well and do it for a complete pittance.
 If you’re European or North American and your goals are to 1) torrent; 2) protect yourself from cybercriminals whilst sipping a Starbucks latte – PIA is for you.
 You shouldn’t encounter much discomfort or risk in your daily activities.

-You won’t be able to beat geo-blocking with any consistency – no Netflix or BBC iPlayer for you!
+You won’t have the greatest weapon against geo-blocking – we were able to access Netflix US and NL.
 And if you’re outside Europe or North America, tough luck.
 The speeds are likely to be pretty bad.

 If you do run into problems that can’t be solved by reading a helpful guide, the unloving hands of customer support may not soothe your pain.
 Allegedly.